Skip to main content

 Body mass index (BMI)

-Your BMI is calculated by dividing your weight in kilograms by your height in metres.
+To calculate your BMI, divide your weight in kilograms by your height in metres squared.

 People with a BMI of 30 or more have a high risk of obesity.